stark-lang/stark/doc/stark-language-reference.md

 ## Libraries
 ## Naming conventions

+Stark is following a strict naming convention meaning that the compiler will emit a compiler warning if the convention is not respected.
+By default, warning are treated as errors by the compiler.

 Stark is using `UpperCamelCase` for "type-level" constructs (struct, enum, interface, union, extension) and `snake_case` for "value-level" constructs